orxfun/orx-parallel/examples/wasm/tsp/yew/computation/README.md

 # computation

-This crate contains the pure Rust TSP implementation used by the wasm Yew example.
+This crate contains the pure Rust TSP implementation used by the wasm TSP example.

 It is intentionally free of wasm-bindgen, JavaScript, and UI concerns, which keeps it easy to test and benchmark as an ordinary Rust crate.